wunderbyte/gui-spirits/README.md

 });
 ```

-By returning an object, the Custom Element can expose methods and properties.
-The component must be document-connected before these methods become available.
+The Custom Element can expose methods and properties.
+Note that the component must be document-connected before they become available.

 ```js